-Dust the ceiling and all of the walls in the bedroom using the microfiber mop.
+Dust the ceiling and all of the walls in the bedroom needing the microfiber mop.
 Work in a top-to-bottom and left-to-right sequence to avoid cleaning twice.

-You’d be surprised how much dust can accumulate on your walls, especially if they’re textured in any way.
+You’d be surprised how much dirt can accumulate on your walls, especially if they’re textured in any way.

 Dust the doors with a microfiber cloth, paying special attention to the top edge.